Broken jaw (mandibular fracture)SportsMD Editors

 • Inability to answer simple questions

 If any of the above symptoms are present, assume that the athlete may also have a concussion.
-An unconscious athlete or an athlete with a suspected concussion should be placed on their side with head tilt and jaw support after the mouth has been cleared of any broken or dislodged teeth.
+An unconscious athlete or an athlete with a suspected concussion should be placed on their side with a head tilt and jaw support after the mouth has been cleared of any broken or dislodged teeth.

 The jaw can be immobilized using an ace bandage or roller gauze but care must be taken to ensure that the jaw is not displaced posteriorly which may compromise the airway.
 The bandages can be wrapped under the chin and over the top of the head.